-For January’s Kitchen Play event, bloggers were asked to feature California Endive in their recipes, and came up with all sorts of great ways to serve up this underappreciated vegetable… including a really intriguing appetizer by Winnie at Healthy Green Kitchen, in which she braised endive halves in white wine and then topped them with a bright green gremolata.
+For January's Kitchen Play event, bloggers were asked to feature California Endive in their recipes.
+They came up with all sorts of great ways to serve up this underappreciated vegetable, including this intriguing appetizer by Winnie at Healthy Green Kitchen, in which she braised endive halves in white wine and then topped them with a bright green gremolata.

 As it turns out, I didn't braise my endives quite long enough, because I was reading too quickly and didn't realise that the endives go back into the oven after the first 30 minutes.
 That's why my dish looks slightly anemic if you compare to Winnie's photos.

 Despite my little boo-boo, I was really happy with the end results.
 Just as Winnie promised, the braising mellows out the endives' bitter edge, leaving them sweet and savoury and with just the slightest hint of bitter.

 The texture was also quite pleasant, since the endives don't completely wilt into submission as they braise, but rather keep a slight bite that's reminiscent of cooked bok choy.

 My one worry was that the endives would be too bland all by their lonesome, but they were quite flavourful even before getting a boost of bright colour and flavour from the gremolata.